diva-exchange/i2p-reseed/README.md

 ### Building the Docker Image
 Navigate to the i2p-reseed project folder (like `cd /tmp/i2p-reseed`)

 Execute `./bin/build.sh`.
-This will build ip-tools (Go program) within the Alpine Linux docker container.
+This will build i2p-tools (Go program) within the Alpine Linux docker container.

 ### Building the Go Program ip-tools on Your Host